-Review the sustainability credentials of materials and their suppliers as part of the procurement process.

-- Refer to internal standards and guidance during the sourcing of products and materials, including the Group Sustainability Policy and Standards and the Responsible Sourcing and Specification Tool and Guidance, as well as relevant external standards and guidance such as BES 6001 The Framework Standard for Responsible Sourcing for Construction Products, ISO 20400 Sustainable Procurement Standard and ISO 14001 Environmental Management. - Ensure all timber and wood-based products are sustainably sourced and from known and legal sources: - Never knowingly become involved in, collude with or procure timber from illegal operations. - Never procure any species listed on the Convention on International Trade in Endangered Species (CITES) of Wild Fauna and Flora (Appendices I, II and II). - Only procure timber and timber-based products that have been independently certified to either the Forest Stewardship Council (FSC) or Programme for the Endorsement of Forest Certification (PEFC) schemes, therefore avoiding conflict timber.
-It is recognised that in rare occurrences full certification may not be available; in these instances, we will source products in partnership with organisations which have full Chain of Custody procedures in place and that can demonstrate that the forests from which the timber originates, are legally managed and are committed to improving forest management practices. - Require suppliers to provide relevant evidence as required. - Consider transportation distance and mode, including from the original source of extraction/manufacture. - Require suppliers of goods to ensure that slavery and human trafficking does not take place within their supply chain, in line with the Berkeley Group Human Rights, Modern Slavery and Child Labour Policy.
+- Review the sustainability credentials of materials and their suppliers as part of the procurement process. - Refer to relevant standards and guidance during the sourcing of products and materials, for example BES 6001 The Framework Standard for Responsible Sourcing for Construction Products, ISO 20400 Sustainable Procurement Standard and ISO 14001 Environmental Management. - Ensure all timber is sustainably sourced in addition to procuring all timber and wood-based products from known and legal sources: - Never knowingly become involved in, collude with or procure timber from illegal operations. - Never procure any species listed on the Convention on International Trade in Endangered Species (CITES) of Wild Fauna and Flora (Appendices I, II and II). - Ensure all timber has been independently certified to either the Forest Stewardship Council (FSC) or Programme for the Endorsement of Forest Certification (PEFC) schemes. - Express a strong preference for all wood-based products to be either FSC or PEFC certified.
+Where unavailable, we will source products in partnership with organisations which have

+Chain of Custody procedures in place and that can demonstrate that the forests from which the timber originates are legally managed and are committed to improving forest management practices.
-3. Select contractors based on their sustainability credentials and work in partnership to create a more sustainable supply chain

-- Use the Berkeley Group Sustainability Standards for Contractors to communicate our commitment to sustainability to our supply chain throughout the tender process. - Encourage all contractors to have appropriate policies and management systems in place as standard. - Assess contractors based on overall value rather than cost alone during each tender process, using the tender scoring matrix, to ensure sustainability impacts form part of the consideration. - Provide opportunities for a range of companies within the tender process, including local, small- and medium-sized businesses.

-- Follow the Berkeley Group's 10 Point Plan against Bribery and Corruption, as set out within our Anti-Bribery and Corruption Policy. - Ensure contract prices and terms are ethical, fair and respected and make payments promptly in line with the Construction Supply Chain Payment Charter. - Encourage contractors and their supply chains to pay the Living Wage Foundation's Living Wage. - Work in partnership with appointed contractors to ensure that the environmental and social impacts of their work are minimised and that each operative is appropriately trained. - Encourage contractors to sign up, and use the resources of, the Supply Chain Sustainability School. - Encourage and support contractors in the provision of training and skills development to their employees, in line with our Apprenticeships and Skills Development Policy.
+- Consider transportation distance and mode, including from the original source of extraction/manufacture. - Require suppliers of goods to ensure that slavery and human trafficking does not take place within their supply chain. - Procure recycled copier paper for business use that is chlorine free (totally or elementally) and seek to select sustainable stationery and consumables. - 3.
+Select contractors based on their sustainability credentials and work in partnership to create a more sustainable supply chain - Use the Berkeley Group Management Rules to communicate our commitment to sustainability to our supply chain throughout the tender process. - Encourage all contractors to have appropriate policies and management systems in place as standard. - Assess contractors based on overall value rather than cost alone during each tender process and ensure sustainability impacts form part of the consideration. - Work in partnership with appointed contractors to ensure that the environmental and social impacts of their work are minimised and that each operative is appropriately trained. - Encourage contractors to sign up to the Supply Chain Sustainability School. - Follow the Berkeley Group's 10 Point Plan against Bribery and Corruption, as set out within our Anti-Bribery and Corruption Policy. - Ensure contract prices and terms are ethical, fair and respected and make payments promptly in line with the Construction Supply Chain Payment Charter. - Encourage contractors and their supply chains to pay the Living Wage Foundation's Living Wage. - Provide opportunities for a range of companies within the tender process, including local, smalland medium-sized businesses. - Encourage and support contractors in the provision of training and skills development to their employees, in line with our Apprenticeships and Skills Development Policy.

-4. Reduce demand for procurement in divisional offices and on sites
+4. Reduce demand for procurement in divisional offices and on sites erkelev

-- Use energy, water and materials efficiently. - Store and handle materials carefully and re-use materials where possible. - Operate a materials exchange service between sites and support similar industry initiatives.
+• Use energy, water and materials efficiently.

+- Store and handle materials carefully and re-use materials where possible. - Operate a materials exchange service between sites and support similar industry initiatives.